chillitom/ToStringBuilder/README.markdown

 ToStringBuilder takes the tedium out of creating and maintaining ToString() methods yet the created code is super fast and refactor proof.

-BSD licensed, just copy paste the code into your own projects and away you go.
+BSD licensed, just copy paste ToStringBuilder.cs into your own projects and away you go.

         public class Example
         {